ciptard/jariscms/modules/README.md

 * es/strings.po
 * it/strings.po

-When the module is installed this translations are automatically read depending on current language and appended to core translations.
+When the module is installed these translations are automatically read depending on current language and appended to core translations.

 ###functions.php

-This files stores each of the hook functions implemented by a module.
+This file stores each of the hook functions implemented by a module.
 As mentioned before, when a user account is created a hook process is executed that will check each of the installed modules that define the User\Add function.
-With some of this hints here is an example for a module that needs to take some actions when a user account is created.
+With some of the given hints here is an example for a module that needs to take some actions when a user account is created.

 	<?php
 	namespace JarisCMS\Module\MyModule\User